-Insertion using Peel-Away Sheath:
+Place Peel-Away Sheath for Modified Seldinger Insertion:

 - 19. Ensure dilator is in position and locked to hub of sheath. - 20.
-Thread peel-away sheath/dilator assembly over guidewire. - 21.
-Grasping near skin, advance peel-away sheath/dilator assembly over guidewire with
+Thread peel-away sheath/dilator assembly over guidewire. - Grasping near skin, advance peel-away sheath/dilator assembly over guidewire with slight twisting motion to a depth sufficient to enter vessel. - risk of damage to sheath tip. - Precaution: Sufficient guidewire length must remain exposed at hub end of sheath to maintain a firm grip on guidewire. - Check peel-away sheath placement by holding sheath in place, twisting dilator hub counterclockwise to release dilator hub from sheath hub, withdraw guidewire and dilator sufficiently to allow blood flow. - 23.
+Holding sheath in place, remove guidewire and dilator as a unit (refer to Figure 3). - Warning: Do not leave tissue dilator in place as an indwelling catheter.
+Leaving tissue dilator in place puts patient at risk for possible vessel wall perforation. - Quickly occlude sheath end upon removal of dilator and guidewire to reduce risk of air entry.

-- slight twisting motion to a depth sufficient to enter vessel. - 22.
-If necessary, enlarge cutaneous puncture site with cutting edge of scalpel, positioned away from guidewire. - Marning: Do not cut guidewire to alter length. - !\ Warning: Do not cut guidewire with scalpel. - · Position cutting edge of scalpel away from guidewire. - · Engage safety and/or locking feature of scalpel (where provided) when not in use to reduce the risk of sharps injury. - Precaution: Do not withdraw dilator until sheath is well within vessel to reduce risk of damage to sheath tip. - Precaution: Sufficient quidewire length must remain exposed at hub end of sheath to maintain a firm grip on guidewire. - 23.
-Check peel-away sheath placement by holding sheath in place, twisting dilator hub counterclockwise to release dilator hub from sheath hub, withdraw guidewire and dilator sufficiently to allow blood flow. - 24.
-Holding sheath in place, remove guidewire and dilator as a unit (refer to Figure 5). - Marning: Do not apply undue force on guidewire to reduce risk of possible breakage. - Marning: Do not leave tissue dilator in place as an indwelling catheter.
-Leaving tissue dilator in place puts patient at risk for possible vessel wall perforation. - 25.
-Quickly occlude sheath end upon removal of dilator and guidewire to reduce risk of - !
-Warning: Do not leave open dilators or sheaths uncapped in venous puncture site.
-Air embolism can occur if air is allowed to enter a central venous access device or vein - 26.
-Verify entire guidewire is intact upon removal. - 27.
-Retract contamination guard (where provided).
+- Marning: Do not leave open dilators or sheaths uncapped in venous puncture site.
+Air embolism can occur if air is allowed to enter a vascular access device or - 25.
+Verify entire guidewire is intact upon removal.